 The evacuation sites for Dillingham Center are as follows:

 If you are nearer an alternate exit (north exit toward P. R. Williams center, south exit toward Smiddy Hall), take the nearest exit and proceed to one of these two evacuation sites.
-Do not leave the evacuation site until told to do so by a P-Safe officer, municipal fire official, or Theatre Arts faculty or staff member.
+Do not leave the evacuation site until told to do so by a P-Safe officer, municipal fire official, or a Center for Theatre and Dance faculty or staff member.

 We work with many potentially hazardous chemicals regularly in the theatre.
 Material Safety Data Sheets (MSDS) list the chemical composition of substances and contain information regarding the safe handling and use of chemical compounds.
 MSDS information is available online or by phone (see Sources of Assistance in the tabs to your left).